 Do I have to Reimburse Medicaid when I Move to Another State?

 I am on Medicare and Medicaid for my health insurance.
 I would like to sell my home in New York and buy another in a different state.
 Will I have to reimburse Medicaid for the medical help when the house sells?

 It sounds like you’re not in a nursing home, so the answer is no. You can sell your home without reimbursing New York for its Medicaid expenditures and use the proceeds to purchase a new home in another state.

-Third, Medicaid has a right to reimbursement from personal injury awards if it has paid for the beneficiary’s treatment for injuries caused by the accident.
+Third, Medicaid has a right to reimbursement from personal injury awards if it has paid for the beneficiary’s treatment for injuries caused by the accident, but they generally collect such payments at the time the case is resolved.

 So, in your case, you can sell the house free and clear.
 Once you move to the new state, you’ll have reapply for Medicaid with that state’s Medicaid program.